Vitaxses/TheOtherRoles-E/README.md

 4. Team Impostor wins by sabotage
 5. Team Crew wins by tasks (also possible if the whole Crew is dead)
 6. Lovers among the last three players win
+7. Team Haunter wins by outnumbering (When the team Jackal contains an equal or greater amount of players than the Crew and there are 0 imposters left and team Haunter contains no Lover)
-7. Team Jackal wins by outnumbering (When the team Jackal contains an equal or greater amount of players than the Crew and there are 0 Impostors left and team Jackal contains no Lover)
+8. Team Jackal wins by outnumbering (When the team Jackal contains an equal or greater amount of players than the Crew and there are 0 Impostors left, 0 Haunter left and team Jackal contains no Lover)
-8. Team Impostor wins by outnumbering (When the team Impostors contains an equal or greater amount of players than the Crew and there are 0 players of the team Jackal left and team Impostors contains no Lover)
+9. Team Impostor wins by outnumbering (When the team Impostors contains an equal or greater amount of players than the Crew and there are 0 players of the team Jackal left, 0 haunter left and team Impostors contains no Lover)
-9. Team Crew wins by outnumbering (When there is no player of the team Jackal and the team Impostors left)
+10. Team Crew wins by outnumbering (When there is no player of the team Jackal and the team Impostors left)

 **NOTE:**
 - The Jackal (and their Sidekick) may be killed by a Sheriff.